How to grow azaleas

-Azaleas are popular flowering shrubs.
+Azaleas are perennial flowering shrubs, bearing flowers from March to June (depending on the variety).
 There are thousands of cultivars to choose from, with flower colours ranging from pinks and purples to reds, oranges and yellows.
-Azaleas are perfect for growing in a shady bed or woodland border in the garden, but also grow well in pots.
+Azaleas grow best in a shady bed or woodland border in the garden, but they also do well in pots.
 Some azaleas (sometimes known as greenhouse azaleas) are suitable for growing as house plants.

 Azaleas are closely related to rhododendrons.
 Once categorised as different species, both azaleas and rhododendrons are now placed together in the Rhododendron genus.
 They share many characteristics but there are some differences: